Murder of Sagar Sarowar and Meherun Runi: Protests by journalists

 The murder of the two journalists unified reporters across Bangladesh.
-Bangladesh Federal Union of Journalists and Dhaka Union of Journalists, that had been separate since 1992, began to work together to organise rallies, actions such hunger strikes, panel discussions, and lobbying efforts to pressure politicians and police for action.
+The Bangladesh Federal Union of Journalists and Dhaka Union of Journalists, which had been separate since 1992, began to work together to organise rallies, actions such as hunger strikes, panel discussions, and lobbying efforts to pressure politicians and police for action.

 The mobilisation of journalists began immediately after their murder and funerals.
 The Dhaka Union of Journalists rallied as early as 12 February.
-The Bangladesh Federal Union of Journalists, Dhaka Union of Journalists, National Press Club, Dhaka Reporters Unity, and Crime Association Bangladesh united for a human chain and nationwide rally 22 February.
+The Bangladesh Federal Union of Journalists, Dhaka Union of Journalists, National Press Club, Dhaka Reporters Unity, and Crime Association Bangladesh united for a human chain and nationwide rally on 22 February.

 Journalists held a symbolic hunger strike and work stoppage for one hour on 27 February 2012.
-Further hunger strikes were held 1 March and 23 December.
+Further hunger strikes were held on 1 March and 23 December.

-The held another grand rally around 18 March 2012 and in different districts and a further sit-in on 8 April.
+They held another grand rally around 18 March 2012 in different districts and a further sit-in on 8 April.

 After the Home Minister Sahara Khatun assured them the police would produce results in the case soon, journalists stood down.

 On 5 June 2012, journalists delivered written correspondence for the Speaker in support of laws to protect the safety of journalists.

-On 26 June 2012, journalists marched toward the Prime Minister's office.
+On 26 June 2012, journalists marched toward the prime minister's office.

-In addition, the journalists organised panels discussion their professional perspective about the Sagar-Runi case and its handling by the police and government.
-On the first anniversary a panel of journalists was assembled with participation by Monjurul Ahsan Bulbul, Boishakhi TV CEO; A B M Musa, a columnist for Prothom Alo; Samakal editor Golam Sarowar; Shahed Chowdhury, who is president of Dhaka Reporters Unity; Iqbal Sobhan Chowdhury, editor of The Bangladesh Observer and president of the BFUJ; Ruhul Amin Gazi, a president within the BFUJ organisation; Kamal Uddin Sabuj, president of the Jatiya Press Club; and Syed Abdal Ahmad with the Jatiya Press Club.
+In addition, the journalists organised panel discussions on their professional perspective about the Sagar-Runi case and its handling by the police and government.
+On the first anniversary, a panel of journalists was assembled with participation by Monjurul Ahsan Bulbul, Boishakhi TV CEO; A B M Musa, a columnist for Prothom Alo; Samakal editor Golam Sarowar; Shahed Chowdhury, who is president of Dhaka Reporters Unity; Iqbal Sobhan Chowdhury, editor of The Bangladesh Observer and president of the BFUJ; Ruhul Amin Gazi, a president within the BFUJ organisation; Kamal Uddin Sabuj, president of the Jatiya Press Club; and Syed Abdal Ahmad with the Jatiya Press Club.

 Journalists clashed with Home Minister Muhiuddin Khan Alamgir when he made negative remarks at a press conference about the families' lack of co-operation that journalists said were unfounded.
 Alamgir had prefaced his remarks by going off the record and withdrew his statement when journalists reacted to his assertion.

 European protests

-In Germany, Bangladeshi expatriates, Germans and citizens from other European countries met in Frankfurt and Bonn protested the lack of results in the double murder investigation.
+In Germany, Bangladeshi expatriates, Germans, and citizens from other European countries met in Frankfurt and Bonn and protested the lack of results in the double murder investigation.
 The protesters were attempting to create publicity to get the attention of the United Nations and EU politicians.
 A human chain was formed around the UN building in Bonn.